What is Financial Aid?

 Can I get financial aid for summer school?

 Yes, you may be eligible for aid for summer.
 Summer school aid is based upon any remaining eligibility after Fall and Spring.
-Due to recent changes to the Pell Grant Program, if you receive Pell during the academic year, you will not be eligible for the Pell Grant for summer.
-Visiting students from other colleges are not eligible for aid in the summer.
+Due to recent changes to the Pell Grant Program, if you receive Pell during the academic year, you may be eligible for the Pell Grant for summer.

 What happens if I drop or withdraw from a course during the semester?
 How will it affect my financial aid?